The Day After Tomorrow (TV special): Casting

 Most of the cast had appeared in earlier Anderson productions.
 Nick Tate had played regular character Alan Carter in Space: 1999, while Brian Blessed and Joanna Dunham had both appeared as guest characters on the same series – Blessed in the episode "Death's Other Dominion", Dunham in "Missing Link".
 The credits billed Blessed first, Dunham second and Tate third.
 Don Fellows had played an uncredited role in Space: 1999's first episode, "Breakaway".
 Ed Bishop had voiced Captain Blue in the puppet series Captain Scarlet and the Mysterons before taking on the role of Ed Straker in Anderson's first live-action series, UFO.

-Neither Katharine Levy nor Martin Lev had substantial acting experience, though the filming at Pinewood Studios coincided with that of Bugsy Malone, in which Lev played the role of Dandy Dan.
-The Masters' dog, Spring, was played by Byrne's pet, called Bones.
+Neither Katharine Levy nor Martin Lev had significant acting experience, though the filming at Pinewood Studios coincided with that of Bugsy Malone, in which Lev played the role of Dandy Dan.
+The Masters' dog, Spring, was played by Byrne's terrier, Bones.